daveteply/emoji-swap/index.md

 <div [innerHTML]="1F600"></div>
 ```

+#### Game Board

+The next bit of fun was to draw the game board or grid of emojis.
+I initially thought to use [CSS Grid]( https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), but decided that most breakpoints where going to be similar so good ole [Flexbox]( https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) did the trick!

+Basic algorithm:
+1. Start with a 2-D array in TypeScript ` grid: GameTile[][];`
+2. Loop through each dimension's limit
+3. Add a `GameTile` from a random list of emojis
+4. See: src\app\game\services\game.service.ts: CreateGame(

 <!-- You can use the [editor on GitHub](https://github.com/daveteply/emoji-swap/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.